bloominstituteoftechnology/Code-Review-Checklist/README.md

 ![Heat Map](img/contribution-graph-heat-map.png)

-### Please take a moment to review GitHub's "[Learn How We Count Contributions](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile)" page.
+### Please take a moment to review GitHub's "[Learn How We Count Contributions](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile)" page :octocat:.
 In particular the "[Commit Was Made In A Fork](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/#commit-was-made-in-a-fork)" section.
 If you'd like all of your work to be reflected on your GitHub Contribution Graph, you can do the following:

 1. If you want the new project name to match the old one, rename or [delete](#how-to-delete-your-old-github-repo) your forked GitHub repository.
-Do this _**on**_ GitHub (do not delete your local copy!)
-You can access the renaming and deleting options on GitHub in the "Settings" tab of your fork.
+Do this _**on**_ GitHub - **DO NOT DELETE YOUR LOCAL COPY!** You can access the renaming and deleting options on GitHub in the "Settings" tab of your fork.
 Don't worry, your local copy will be safe even if you delete your GitHub fork.

 ![Rename or Delete "OLD" repository](img/rename.png)